 First, let’s talk about espresso powder.

 Also referred to as instant espresso, espresso powder is pre-brewed espresso that undergoes dehydration.
-Rather than a liquid espresso, the dehydration process makes the espresso into granules instead.
+Rather than a liquid espresso, the dehydration process makes the espresso into a very fine powder instead.

-The granules are sealed into packets and then shipped to grocery stores and cafés across the country.
+The powder are sealed into packets and then shipped to grocery stores and cafés across the country.
 They’re quite concentrated!

-To make coffee out of espresso powder, pour about a teaspoon of the granules into your favorite mug.
+To make coffee out of espresso powder, pour about a teaspoon of powder into your favorite mug.

-Boil six to eight ounces of hot water (depending on how much your mug can hold) on a stovetop and then pour it into the mug.
+Boil six to eight ounces of hot water (depending on how much your mug can hold) in a kettle and wait between 30-45 second to cool.
+Then pour it into the mug.
 This rehydrates the granules.

 You can also make instant espresso with cold water if you want iced espresso.
 We recommend adding the espresso powder first, then the cold water, and finally, the ice cubes.

 Why?
 After pouring in the water, you have to stir the espresso powder, and ice cubes can get in the way of that.

 Although the water should dissolve most of the espresso granules, causing their flavor to release on the way out, you still don’t want any clumps or lumps of espresso powder at the bottom of your mug.
 Stirring is the only way to prevent that.